aaronhaines/langchain-node/README.md

 # To run the app

 - `npm start load "./assets/[filepath]"` to push docs up to Pinecone using OpenAI embeddings
-- `npm start query [ prompt ]` to ask a question about the PDF content
+- `npm start query [ prompt ]` to ask a single question about the PDF content
+- `npm start chat` to start an interactive chat about the PDF content